 - Every ABA provider is obligated to adhere to the BACB Ethical Guidelines.
 This includes not accepting gifts, avoiding dual relationships (going to birthday parties, being friends with clients and parents on social media, babysitting, etc.), avoiding conflicts of interest, and working within our level of competency.

-Each ABA provider will be different in their own way, however, the above expectations should be met in order to ensure that quality services are and continue to be provided.
+Each ABA clinic and provider will be different in their own way, however, the above expectations should be met in order to ensure that quality services are and continue to be provided.
 As a field, we are here to help your child gain skills that will help them navigate their home and communities and be able to access all their wants and needs.
 We are continually working to improve how we provide services and welcome and appreciate feedback from those we provide services to.